 The agreements with the AHA include the National body of the AHA and the following State based affiliates (Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia).
-The agreement with the United Workers Union is with the National body of the United Workers Union which incorporates the following State based affiliates (Australian Capital Territory, New South Wales, Northern Territory, South Australia, Tasmania, Victoria and Western Australia).
-During the year, the Trustee paid the Australian Hotels Association \$694,072 (2021: \$660,000) and United Workers Union \$400,000 (2021: \$400,000), excluding GST.
+The agreement with the United Workers Union is with the National body of the United Workers Union which incorporates the following State based affiliates (Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia).
+The agreement with the United Workers Union is with the National body of the United Workers Union which incorporates the following State based affiliates (Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia).
+During the year, the Trustee paid the Australian Hotels Association \$608,617 (2022: \$694,072) and United Workers Union \$247,727 (2022: \$400,000), excluding GST.

 From time to time, the Fund will partner with its shareholders and related industry partners for the purposes of engaging with members and employers.
 These are further marketing opportunities that fall outside the agreements noted above.
-During the year, the Trustee paid the Australian Hotels Association \$177 (2021: \$nil) and United Workers Union \$nil (2021: \$nil) excluding GST in relation to these activities.
+During the year, the Trustee paid the Australian Hotels Association \$1,468 (2022: \$177) and United Workers Union \$nil (2022: \$nil) excluding GST in relation to these activities.